-Selling can be highly rewarding when you are able to reach your targets within the specified time.
+Selling can be advantageous when you can reach your targets within the specified time.
 For this, you need an endless stream of prospects enthusiastically buying your products, which can be achieved by filling the sales funnel with new leads.
-However, it can be quite difficult for sales personnel to concentrate on the dual task of closing the deals with existing prospects while also focusing on generating new leads.
+However, it can be pretty difficult for sales personnel to concentrate on the dual task of closing the deals with existing prospects while also focusing on generating new leads.
 It can be even more frustrating when you are not aware of your targets.

 The task of filling the pipeline with leads is quite similar to a marathon with no foreseeable finish line when you do not have a set goal.
 Without being aware of the targets, sales reps wouldn’t be compelled to keep going, nor would they be inspired to push through the monotony.
 This would eventually lead to a scenario known as ‘Prospecting Burnout’.

 Preventing the members of the sales from the exhaustion of Prospecting Burnout should be the primary concern of sales managers.
 Most sales managers are aware of this, as they would have been on the hamster wheel of filling the funnel for many years of their sales career.
 One of the ideal methodologies to achieve a balance between hitting the quota and cultivating new leads is to implement Micro Sales Campaigns.